raminguyen/Custom-Instruction-GPT-4/Resume and Cover Letter Automation.md

 ## Conclusion

 I encourage you to take advantage of these tools to elevate your professional documents.
 Share your experiences and let's explore how these advancements are transforming career development!
-If you have any questions, feel free to connect with me on LinkedIn by clicking [https://www.linkedin.com/in/rami-huu-nguyen/.](here).
+If you have any questions, feel free to connect with me on LinkedIn by clicking here: https://www.linkedin.com/in/rami-huu-nguyen/.

 I also have my two newsletters discussing AI and marketing trends.
 Feel free to subscribe: